Financial-Times/origami-website/_tutorials/new-component/create-a-new-component-part-3.md

     ));
 }</code></pre>

-Third we pass configuration to `oBrandDefine` for the brand.
+Third, we pass configuration to `oBrandDefine` for the brand.
 We set a brand variable `border-color` within a `variables` map, to the value of the slate colour `oColorsByName('slate')`.
 We also set a property `supports-variants`, which we will discuss more shortly.
 <pre><code class="o-syntax-highlight--scss">@if oBrandGetCurrentBrand() == 'master' {
 	@include oBrandDefine('o-example', 'master', (
 		'variables': (